 As we age, increasing amounts of dysfunctional, non-dividing senescent cells accumulate.
 These damaged cells are normally removed by the immune system, but as we age, this system declines and more and more of these cells build up.
 Senescent cell accumulation is one of the reasons we age.

-Senolytics are compounds that can induce senescent cells enter apoptosis.
+Senolytics are compounds that can induce senescent cells to enter apoptosis.
 Inducing this cellular self destruct could be a potential way of dealing with accumulated senescent cells.

 Quercetin reduces inflammation by inhibiting some elements of the SASP.
 It can also directly induce apoptosis when used in combination with other drugs to improve vascular health [27-28].

 Quercetin may reduce blood pressure

 This flavonoid has shown promise in reducing blood pressure, with some positive results for people with hypertension .
 A detailed meta-analysis on quercetin and blood pressure was also conducted .

 Quercetin may help with allergies